DCT

 • Case Identification: 1:15-cv-00152, D. Del., 10/21/2016

-• Venue Allegations: Venue is alleged to be proper in the District of Delaware because both Plaintiff RainDance and Defendant 10X are incorporated under the laws of Delaware.
+• Venue Allegations: Venue is alleged to be proper in the District of Delaware because both Plaintiff RainDance and Defendant 10X are incorporated in Delaware.

-• Core Dispute: Plaintiffs allege that Defendant’s genetic analysis platforms, which partition DNA samples into microfluidic droplets for barcoding and amplification, infringe six patents related to microfluidic droplet technology.
+• Core Dispute: Plaintiffs allege that Defendant’s genetic analysis platforms infringe six patents related to the use of microfluidic droplets to perform isolated biological reactions.

 Case Timeline